Thiganth-K/MERN-ProgressPoint/README.md

 **ProgressPoint** is a full-stack MERN (MongoDB, Express, React, Node.js) application designed for teachers and administrators to efficiently manage and track student progress.

+---

-## Features
+## 🚀 Features

-- **Admin Login:** Secure login for admins to manage their own set of students.
+- **Admin & SuperAdmin Login:**
+  Secure login for admins and a superadmin to manage the platform.

-- **Student Management:** Each admin can view and manage a unique list of students with registration numbers and marks.
+- **Batch Management:**
+  - Create, view, and remove student batches.
+  - Move students between batches.
+  - Responsive batch and student tables for all devices.

+- **Student Management:**
+  - Add students to batches (with registration number and name).
+  - Remove students from batches.
+  - View all students in a batch with marks and attendance.

+- **Marks Tracking:**
-- **Marks Tracking:** Track student performance in Efforts, Presentation, Assessment, and Assignment.
+  - Track and update student performance in Efforts, Presentation, Assessment, and Assignment.
+  - Mark entry page for bulk updating marks.

+- **Attendance Management:**
-- **Attendance Management:** Mark daily attendance for each student and view attendance records and statistics.
+  - Mark daily attendance for each student (Present, Absent, On-Duty).
+  - View attendance records grouped by date.
+  - Attendance percentage auto-calculated for each student.

+- **Leaderboard:**
-- **Leaderboard:** View a sorted leaderboard of students based on total marks, with attendance percentage as a tiebreaker.
+  - View a sorted leaderboard of students based on total marks.
+  - Attendance percentage used as a tiebreaker.
+  - Trophy icons for top 3 students.

+- **Multi-Admin Support:**
-- **Multi-Admin Support:** Each admin has their own login and student set.
+  - Each admin manages their own set of students and batches.
+  - Superadmin can add, edit, and remove admins.

+- **Admin Logs:**
+  - Login and logout logs for each admin.
+  - Superadmin can view and clear all logs.

+- **Responsive UI:**
+  - Mobile, tablet, and desktop friendly.
+  - Built with Tailwind CSS and DaisyUI.

+- **Security:**
+  - Simple authentication for admins and superadmin.
+  - Passwords stored securely in the database.

+---

-## Tech Stack
+## 🛠️ Tech Stack

-- **Frontend:** React, Tailwind CSS, DaisyUI, React Router
+- **Frontend:** React, Tailwind CSS, DaisyUI, React Router, Axios
 - **Backend:** Node.js, Express, Mongoose
 - **Database:** MongoDB Atlas (cloud)
 - **Authentication:** Simple admin login (can be extended for more security)

+---

-## Getting Started
+## 🏁 Getting Started

 1. **Clone the repository**
 2. **Set up your environment variables**